McFateM/blog-dlad/content/posts/069-Exporting-Editing-Replacing-MODS-Datastreams.md

 # Woot!

 It works.
 However, it's worth noting that changes made to objects' `title` field were NOT reflect in the object titles, presumably because those come from each object's _Dublin Core_, or "DC" datastream.
 In order to ensure that those get updated we have to run the system's prescibed _MODS-to-DC_ self-transform.
 I have a _Drush_ command for that too, but that's a subject for another post.

+Next step, repeat the installation in production and export ALL of the objects in preparation for review and editing.

 And that's a wrap.
 Until next time... :smile: